 Causes of Heel Pain

 Masking the heel pain with medication, such as NSAIDS or corticosteroids, is only a short-term fix to the problem.
 Chiropractors can provide very successful treatment options for heel pain.
 Plantar fasciitis may respond well to soft tissue manipulation and home exercises.8 Chiropractic care can also offer a stretching regimen.
 The chiropractor may recommend custom orthotics as well.
-Night splints may also be required, to help protect the patient from flexing their ankles during sleep.9
+Night splints may also be required to help protect the patient from involuntarily flexing their ankles during sleep which could contribute to their pain otherwise.9

 Find out how orthotics can help.